 - Next, give your hair a deep side part.

 Add interest to a basic ponytail or bun like the one illustrated in #2 by leaving texture at the crown of the head.
 We love the strands by the ears.
+Here is how to re-create this romantic look.

 A center part and a lot of volume work beautifully for full curls, which can be styled using the same principles as #8.
 Keep in mind Fekkai's advice: